-4.2.2 The Asphalt and Aggregates CPACs address all potential conflicts of interest as identified by the Certification Program Manager and refer the issues to the Executive Committee as necessary.

-4.2.3 The Asphalt and Aggregates CPACs are responsible to convene a subcommittee to hear any appeals by laboratories on certification decision made by the CCIL Certification Office.

-4.2.4 The Asphalt and Aggregates CPACs monitor an on-going laboratory audit program as conducted by the Certification Program Manager.
-The Asphalt and Aggregates CPACs reviews the reports from the Certification Program Manager including actions taken by the Certification Program Manager in cases of a laboratory's non-conformance to certification requirements.
-In cases of continued non-conformance by the laboratory resulting from an on-site inspection or a complaint, a recommendation for withdrawal of certification is made by the Certification Program Manager for approval by the CPACs.

-4.2.5 The Asphalt and Aggregates CPACs are responsible to discuss and approve the recommendations of the Certification Program Manager for the mini correlations to various laboratories, as appropriate.

-4.2.6 The Asphalt and Aggregates CPACs are responsible to discuss and approve the recommendations of the Certification Program Manager for the laboratories to carry out the preparation of the correlation samples
+- 4.2.2 The Asphalt and Aggregates CPACs address all potential conflicts of interest as identified by the CPM and refer the issues to the Executive Committee as necessary. - 4.2.3 The Asphalt and Aggregates CPACs are responsible to convene a subcommittee to hear any appeals by laboratories on certification decisions made by the CCIL Certification Office. - 4.2.4 The Asphalt and Aggregates CPACs monitor an on-going laboratory inspection program as conducted by the CPM.
+The Asphalt and Aggregates CPACs reviews the reports from the CPM including actions taken by the CPM in cases of a laboratory's non-conformance to certification requirements.
+In cases of continued non-conformance by the laboratory resulting from an on-site inspection or a complaint, a recommendation for withdrawal of certification is made by the CPM for approval by the CPACs. - 4.2.5 The Asphalt and Aggregates CPACs are responsible to discuss and approve the recommendations of the CPM for the mini correlations to various laboratories, as appropriate. - 4.2.6 The Asphalt and Aggregates CPACs are responsible to discuss and approve the recommendations of the CPM for the laboratories to carry out the preparation of the correlation samples.